phpsrbija/unfinished/README.md

 ### Reafctoring

-- [ ] Add type to the category (post, video, event, discussion...)
+- [ ] Add type to the category (post, video, event and discussion)
-- [ ] Pull apart current **Article** package into separated packages per article type, allowing easy to add new type or remove.
-New packages would be:
+- [ ] Pull apart current **Article** package into separated packages per article type, allowing easy to add new type or remove one.
      - [ ] PostArticle,
      - [ ] VideoArticle,
      - [ ] EventArticle,
      - [ ] DiscussionArticle

+- [ ] Refactor and extend Admin packages.
+Wee need to have:
-- [ ] Refactor Admin package to hold only layout.phtm with navigation config
+     - [ ] Admin package (very tiny, hold only layout.phtm with navigation config)
-     - [ ] Create AdminUser package
+     - [ ] AdminUser package
-     - [ ] Create AdminAcl package

-- [ ] Better naming of variables/functions & write the documentation
-- [ ] Devops things as well as rise up code coverage with Unit testing
-- [ ] Better handling exceptions per package
+     - [ ] AdminPermissions package

 ### New packages
 - [x] News Letter